MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

 Regarding this graph, note that GPT-4.5 is a larger-scale *non-reasoning* model, while *DeepSeek R1 and the OpenAI oX model series are reasoning models*.

-The downside of reasoning is that the behavior it enforces in the LLM is more extensive and time-consuming.
+Reasoning in LLMs enhances accuracy but increases computational demands, leading to more extensive and time-consuming processing.

 > [!NOTE]
 > Reasoning models excel at complex problem-solving tasks, while simpler requests like travel advice or haikus don't require this advanced capability.